Home > PRIME YEARS > Disease > Common Liver Problem > Hepatitis A, B, C

 Your doctor will assess and examine you.

-The doctor may do blood tests including specific test for hepatitis C and an ultrasound of your liver.
+The doctor may do blood tests including specific tests for hepatitis C and an ultrasound of your liver.

 It is important to consult a doctor because Hepatitis C can be treated.
 Treatment can prevent complications.
 The treatments consist of injections and tablets.